 - c.
 1200, "to pelt with stones," from stone (n.).
 From c.
 1600 as "to fit with stones;" 1630s as "to free from stones" (of fruit, etc.).
 Related: Stoned; stoning.

 - stone (adj.)

 - "made of stone," Old English (which also had stænan "stonen"); see stone (n.).
-As an intensifying adjective recorded from 1935, first recorded in black slang, probably from earlier use in phrases like stone blind (late 14c., literally "blind as a stone"), stone deaf, stone-cold (1590s), etc. Stone cold sober dates from 1937.
+As an intensifying adjective recorded from 1935, first recorded in African-American vernacular, probably from earlier use in phrases like stone blind (late 14c., literally "blind as a stone"), stone deaf, stone-cold (1590s), etc. Stone cold sober dates from 1937.